 You will have to get your head out of the water which will then allow the purge valve to open and let the water drain.
-Overall, it’s not a big concern but if you are used to a traditional mask and the way to clear it, you will have to get used to not being able to do that.
+Overall, it’s not a big concern but if you are used to a traditional snorkel mask and the way to clear it, you will have to get used to not being able to do that.

-What else do I have to consider?
+What else do you have to consider?

 Snorkeling is most fun if you do it in warm water like the Caribbean.
 Extended times out in the water will cause a lot of sun exposure.
 If you are not careful, you will find yourself having terrible burns on your back.
 It’s just easy to forget how comfortable snorkeling has become when you can breathe naturally!